-Section 1 Terminology
+Section 1 Terminology/General Information

 The program is NASA SEWP not NASA SWEP.

 CH (Contract Holder): A SEWP CH is a company with a contract in one, two or all three categories based on it’s UEI.
 Therefore, a Prime participating in a JV (Joint Venture) counts A 2 separate CHs – one for the prime and one for the JV